wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 - **Homogeneity (Scalar Multiplication)**:
   $T(c\mathbf{u}) = cT(\mathbf{u})$

+So, all Linear Functions *are* Vector Transformations but not all Vector Transformations are Linear Vector Functions

 Linear transformations can often be represented by matrices.
 	For example, if $T$ is a linear transformation from $\mathbb{R}^n$ to $\mathbb{R}^m$, there exists an $m \times n$ matrix $A$ such that for any vector $\mathbf{x} \in \mathbb{R}^n$:
 $T(\mathbf{x}) = A \mathbf{x}$